adamheins/xacrodoc/README.md

 ## Command Line Usage

 In addition to the Python API described above, this packages also includes a `xacrodoc` command line tool.
-It is similar to `xacro`, except that directories in which to search for packages can be provided manually.
+It is similar to `xacro` but provides additional options; notably, directories in which to search for packages can be provided manually.
 Examples:
 ```sh
 # compile and print to stdout
 xacrodoc input.urdf.xacro